GirijaJoshi/bikesharing/citibike_analysis.md

 Even NYC population is much more than Des Moines, but number of people per sq miles are almost same according to censusreporter.org.
 ![pop_per_sq_mile](images/pop_per_sq_mile.png)

-Data shows that youger populations average tripduation is more than older population.
+Data shows that younger population has average tripduation more than older population.
 ![average](images/avg_tripduation.png)

 Des Moines has more younger population as compared with NYC.
 This information is taken from census.gov